 It was a time of pastoral depression and Murray made over Yarralumla to his wife in a marriage settlement, lest it be lost to the family through bankruptcy.
 She died in 1858 and control of Yarralumla passed from Murray, then President of the NSW Legislative Council, to his father-in-law, Colonel Gibbes.
 By curious coincidence, it was the same Colonel Gibbes who had bought 2 hectares (5 acres) on Kirribilli Point from Robert Campbell in 1842 and there had built a house, now Admiralty House, the Sydney residence of the Governor-General.
-To complete the coincidence, Colonel Gibbes, in 1881, sold the Yarralumla property to Frederick Campbell, a descendant of Robert Campbell.
+To complete the coincidence, Colonel Gibbes, in 1881, sold the Yarralumla property to Frederick Campbell, grandson of Robert Campbell.

-When Frederick Campbell, who was the second son of Charles Campbell of Duntroon and Belconnen, bought Yarralumla from Augustus Gibbes it was a property of 10,500 hectares (26,000 acres), and in his hands it grew to 16,000 hectares (40,000 acres), grazing 40,000 sheep.
+When Frederick Campbell, who was the second son of Charles Campbell of Duntroon and Belconnen, bought Yarralumla from Augustus Gibbes it was a property of 10,500 hectares (26,000 acres).
+In his hands it grew to 16,000 hectares (40,000 acres), grazing 40,000 sheep.
 The property’s large shearing shed still stands below Scrivener Dam.
 Campbell pulled down most of the old stone house and, in 1891, built a red brick three-storey double-gabled house, which now forms part of the present Government House.
 In 1899, he demolished the remaining portion of the old house, replacing it with a brick bungalow incorporating attic rooms adjacent to the three-storeyed structure.

 During World War I the priorities of the new federal government shifted from construction of facilities in Canberra to the war effort.
 Accordingly, Yarralumla was utilised as a training ground for cadets from the Royal Military College at nearby Duntroon.
 The House itself was not put to use by the military, though some of the more sun-sensitive cadets were permitted to rest in the cool shade of the wide verandahs and the officers were given the run of the billiard room.

 A number of proposals as to Yarralumla’s future were subsequently made, including slightly facetious suggestions that it be made into either a summer resort for parliamentarians or a temperance boarding house for working men.
-In 1921 the Federal Capital Advisory Committee proposed that Yarralumla should be refurbished to provide temporary accommodation for the Governor-General pending the construction of a new permanent residence.
+In 1921 the Federal Capital Advisory Committee proposed that Yarralumla be refurbished to provide temporary accommodation for the Governor-General pending the construction of a new permanent residence.
 It was not until January 1925 that Federal Cabinet finally agreed to fit out Yarralumla for its new vice-regal function.
-Work was started on enlarging the Yarralumla of those days to house the Governor-General.
+Work was started on enlarging Yarralumla to house the Governor-General.

-Even with these various additions, the house remained too small for what was expected of it, so in 1939, after the Duke of Kent had accepted the appointment of Governor-General, the brick bungalow section built in 1899 was pulled down and the drawing-room made larger, while more bedrooms were added to the second-storey, and the Campbell porte-cochere was made more impressive to become the State Entrance to the panelled hall.
-At the time, further alterations to the existing building were made; rooms on the third-storey were turned into nurseries and the dining room was extended.
-Work on these additions and alterations were begun before the outbreak of World War II, in which the Duke of Kent lost his life.
+Even with these various additions, the house remained too small for what was expected of it, so in 1939, after the Duke of Kent had accepted the appointment of Governor-General, the brick bungalow section built in 1899 was pulled down and the drawing-room made larger, while more bedrooms were added to the second storey, and the Campbell porte-cochere was made more impressive to become the State Entrance to the panelled hall.
+At the time, further alterations to the existing building were made; rooms on the third storey were turned into nurseries and the dining room was extended.
+Work on these additions and alterations was begun before the outbreak of World War II, in which the Duke of Kent lost his life.
 In 1944, the Duke of Gloucester took up the appointment in his brother’s place and the nurseries were used by the young children of the Duke and Duchess.